mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 The reviewer is only part of the equation.
 The author has a larger role in ensuring a productive review.

-By the end of this article, you're going to be so good at code reviews that any teammate who reviews your code will literally fall in love with you.
+By the end of this article, you're going to be so good at sending your code out for review that **your reviewer will literally fall in love with you**.

 ## But I don't want my reviewer to fall in love with me

 They're going to fall in love with you.

 Deal with it.

-Nobody ever complained on their deathbed that too many people loved them.
+Besides, nobody ever complained on their deathbed that too many people fell in love with them.

-## Why get good at receiving code reviews?
+## Why improve your code reviews?

+* Learn faster
-* You'll learn faster because it will be easier for your reviewer to give you good feedback.
+  * It will be easier for your reviewer to give you good feedback if you demonstrate that you value constructive criticism.
+You'll also influence how your reviewers spend their time so they can focus on areas for you to learn rather than catching boring mistakes.
+* Make others better
-* You'll make others around you better at receiving code reviews, so your job reviewing their code is easier.
+  * The way you participate in code reviews as an author sets an example for others.
+If you follow good practices, it will rub off on your teammates.
+Your job of reviewing their code becomes easier.
+* Minimize team conflicts
+  * Code reviews are sensitive and are a common source of conflict.
+If you follow good practices, you minimize your chances of conflict.

-## The golden rule: maximize your reviewer's value
+## The golden rule: value your reviewer's time

 Reviewing code is difficult.
 More difficult than writing code.
 Your teammate arrives at work each day with a finite supply of focus.
-If they give focused attention to giving you a code review, they're giving some of their limited supply of focus to you, so you should maximize the benefit you get from it.
+If they give focused attention to giving you a code review, that's time they can't spend on their own work.
+You should maximize the value they provide in that time.

-There are many ways to squander the time they give to you:

-* Treat your reviewer like your personal quality assurance person.
-* Send changelists to your reviewer that are unnecessarily complicated.
-* Allow the review to devolve into petty arguments.
+It sounds straightforward, but I so often see code authors violate the golden rule.
+They treat their reviewer as their personal quality assurance technician, relying on the reviewer to catch bugs.
+Or they fail to organize their code to make it sensible for a reviewer.

+When I see this happen, the authors aren't bad or rude people.
+They just don't know not to do these things.
+There isn't widespread cultural awareness among developers about good code review practices or even understanding on most teams on who is responsible for what in a code review.

 If you do it well, code reviews are a fantastic way to exchange knowledge and skill, for both the reviewer and reviewee.
 Your team also benefits from having clear, maintainable code whose providence (provenance?) is inspectable.